Gluten Free Apple Crisp

 Instructions

-• Cut up the granny smith apples, measure 6 cups worth of chunks, and place in a large bowl
+- Cut up the granny smith apples and place them int a large bowl.

-• Add the lemon juice, brown sugar, cinnamon, salt, and cornstarch for the filling and stir to combine
+- Add the remaining apple filling ingredients: fresh lemon juice, brown sugar, cinnamon, salt, and corn starch.
+Stir to combine.

-• In a separate bowl, whisk together the brown sugar, oat flour, oats, and salt
+- In a separate bowl, whisk together the brown sugar, oat flour, oats, and salt for the crisp topping.

-• Melt butter and coconut oil until liquid, then add to the remaining crisp ingredients
+- Melt the butter and coconut oil together, then add them to the remaining crisp ingredients.

-• Use a rubber spatula to mix until the crisp topping resembled wet sand
+- Use a rubber spatula to mix the crisp topping together.

-• Pour the apple filling into a small baking dish or pie pan, then spread the crisp topping evenly over the apples
+- Stir the apple filling again, then place it into a greased small baking dish or pie pan.
+Spread the crisp topping evenly over the apple filling.

 Thank you for this tasty recipe.
 My dad brought me loads of Granny Smith and my kids love them raw but with winter arriving a warm apple crisp is what the doctor orders!
 This was so tasty and spot on.
 I did peel my apples, my kids enjoy eating all the peels while I whip it together.
 Thank you.
 Making again tonight once kids asleep so I can have a massive serving to myself!